joezuntz/cosmosis-doc/help/faq.rst

 It usually doesn't.
 CosmoSIS calls your code.
 Physics or likelihood calculations are wrapped as CosmoSIS modules, a pipeline element that can plug together, and from there into other modules.

-You can call CosmoSIS from other code if you like - see :ref:`Scripting`
+You can call CosmoSIS from other code if you like - see :doc:`scripting </reference/scripting>`

 ---------------------------------------